MohammedEssehemy/rust-learning/guides/10-generics.md

 ## Validating References with Lifetimes

 Every reference in Rust has a lifetime, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
 We must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.

+Lifetime annotations don’t change how long any of the references live.
+Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.
+Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.

+When annotating lifetimes in functions, the annotations go in the function signature, not in the function body.
+Rust can analyze the code within the function without any help.
+However, when a function has references to or from code outside that function, it becomes almost impossible for Rust to figure out the lifetimes of the parameters or return values on its own.
+The lifetimes might be different each time the function is called.
+This is why we need to annotate the lifetimes manually.

+## Lifetime Elision Rules

+The compiler uses three rules to figure out what lifetimes references have when there aren’t explicit annotations.
+The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
+If the compiler gets to the end of the three rules and there are still references for which it can’t figure out lifetimes, the compiler will stop with an error.
+These rules apply to fn definitions as well as impl blocks.

+The first rule is that each parameter that is a reference gets its own lifetime parameter.
+In other words, a function with one parameter gets one lifetime parameter: fn foo<'a>(x: &'a i32); a function with two parameters gets two separate lifetime parameters: fn foo<'a, 'b>(x: &'a i32, y: &'b i32); and so on.

+The second rule is if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: fn foo<'a>(x: &'a i32) -> &'a i32.

+The third rule is if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters.
+This third rule makes methods much nicer to read and write because fewer symbols are necessary.